rewiringamerica/embed.rewiringamerica.org/README.md

    </rewiring-america-state-calculator>
    ```

 The calculator conforms to WCAG 2.1 level AA.
+Our latest self-assessment for WCAG compliance can be found [in the /docs folder](/docs/calculator-vpat.pdf)

 ### Optional Attributes